rodaebel/Karajan/README.rst

 Karajan
 =======

-The Karajan project aims at providing a generic Open Sound Control server and dispatcher built on top of the Erlang/OTP platform.
+The Karajan project provides a platform for connecting and routing OSC devices.

 Copyright and License